brian32768/docker-flexlm/README.md

     docker build -t flexlm .

-If the build fails with a message about not being able to COPY then you did not put the tar.gz and/or service.txt files here.
-Add them and run the build command again.
-Docker will pick up where it left off after you get the file(s) into place (Docker won't have to download and install all the requirement files again.)
+If the build fails with a message about not being able to ADD then you did not put the tar.gz file here or you need to update its name in Dockerfile.2stage.

 After the license manager is installed Docker will emit a long series of Copy File and Install File messages from the flexlm installer.
 It will stop at this point if the install fails.

+The one and only file we need from the ESRI installation is lmutil

-If it succeeds it will proceed to install the Python modules needed to run the web microservice.
-Finally it will say:
+If the first stage succeeds the build will proceed to install the Python modules needed to run the web microservice.
+Finally it will
+say:

     Successfully tagged flexlm:latest